pousse-cafe/pousse-cafe.github.io/documentation.md

 In above example, `AttributeBuilder.single` returns an Attribute which expects a non-null value.
-If the value may be null, use `AttributeBuilder.optional` and make this explicit in your interface by exposing an `OptionalAttribute<T>` (which extends `Attribute<Optional<T>>`, note however that using `OptionalAttribute` is important as it enables some validity checks to be performed automatically by the Runtime when testing your code or when explicitly enabling the checks).
+If the value may be null, use `AttributeBuilder.optional` and make this explicit in your interface by exposing an `OptionalAttribute<T>` (which extends `Attribute<Optional<T>>`, note however that using `OptionalAttribute` is important as it enables some validity checks to be performed automatically by the runtime when testing your code or when explicitly enabling the checks).

 Let's now imagine that we need to persist instances of `Example`.
 Let's also imagine that the persistence tool